niravdevganiya/Atlas/docs/releases/V0.1/UserGuide.md

 The exact APIs and behavior are defined by the implementation and tests.

+The UI and workspace entries above refer to their verified application/presentation models and contracts; they do not imply a complete production graphical frontend or renderer.

 ---

 # 44. Out-of-Scope Capabilities

-The following are not verified Atlas v0.1 user capabilities:
+The following are not verified Atlas v0.1 user capabilities.

 ### Engineering interoperability